TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 h) Retention of Records

-1) Financial records of the MEG Unit, including books of original entry, source documents, the general ledger, subsidiary ledgers, personnel and payroll records, cancelled checks, and related documents and records must be retained for a period of 3 years.
+1) Financial records of the MEG Unit, including books of original entry, source documents, the general ledger, subsidiary ledgers, personnel and payroll records, cancelled checks, and related documents and records must be retained for a period of 5 years or the period of time required by the Secretary of State's Local Records Commission (see 44 Ill.
+Adm.
+Code 4400), whichever is greater.
 The retention period starts from the date of the submission of the final expenditure report or ending date of the fiscal year, whichever is later.
-The 3-year retention period is qualified as follows:
+The 5-year retention period is qualified as follows:

-B) Records must be retained beyond the 3-year period if an audit is in progress and/or the findings of a completed audit have not been resolved satisfactorily.
-If an audit is completed and the findings are resolved prior to the 3-year period, records will still be retained until the end of the 3-year period.
+B) Records must be retained beyond the 5-year period if an audit is in progress and/or the findings of a completed audit have not been resolved satisfactorily.
+If an audit is completed and the findings are resolved prior to the 5-year period, records will still be retained until the end of the 5-year period.

-C) DLE may request transfer of certain records to its custody from local governments when it determines that the records possess long term retention value.
+C) The Department may request transfer of certain records to its custody from local governments when it determines that the records possess long term retention value.

-Records must be retained beyond the 3-year period if an audit is in progress and/or the findings of a completed audit have been resolved satisfactorily.
-If an audit is completed and the findings are resolved prior to the 3-year period, records will still be retained until the end of that 3-year period.
+B) However, records must be retained beyond the 5-year period if an audit is in progress and/or the findings of a completed audit have been resolved satisfactorily.
+If an audit is completed and the findings are resolved prior to the 5-year period, records will still be retained until the end of that 5-year period.

-3) No record of the MEG Unit may be destroyed or otherwise disposed of unless the State Archivist has been notified and has given the MEG Unit written approval, as required by the Local Records Act (Ill.
-Rev. Stat.
-1981, ch.
-116, pars.
-43.101 et seq.).
+3) No record of the MEG Unit may be destroyed or otherwise disposed of unless the State Archivist or the Secretary of State's Local Records Commission has been notified and has given the MEG Unit written approval, as required by the Local Records Act [50 ILCS 205]).

 i) Department's Fiscal Report

-A DLE fiscal report will be submitted to DLE by the 30th day following the end of each fiscal quarter, reporting State and local expenditures.
-Obligations will be reported which are unliquidated at the end of the quarter.
-All obligations not liquidated by the end of the lapse period (September 30) will become the responsibility of the local participants.
+A Fiscal Report will be submitted to the Department by the 30th day following the end of each fiscal quarter, reporting State and local expenditures.
+Obligations will be reported that are unliquidated at the end of the quarter.
+All obligations not liquidated by the end of the lapse period will become the responsibility of the local participants.
 The MEG Unit fiscal year shall commence July 1 and close June 30.